 Some patients say spinal manipulation and massage can help for their lower back pain while others may get little or no pain relief.

 Acupuncture may be helpful for relieving many types of back pain that do not respond to other treatments.
-Yoga, progressive relaxation, and cognitive behavioral therapy may also be beneficial.
+Yoga, progressive relaxation, and cognitive behavioral therapy may also be beneficial for lower back pain in some people.

 The cause of back pain is unknown more than 70% of the time.
 Even when tests confirm a disk is damaged, you may not need surgery.
 MRI studies show that when a disk herniates (bulges, ruptures, or protrudes) the damaged disk area often improves on its own after time has passed.
 After six weeks, 90% of slipped disks will have gradually improved.
 Most specialists recommend treatment without surgery as a first step.
 If back pain hasn't improved using more conservative therapy, surgery may then be recommended.